Skip to content

 Analysis is not imported into automation system

-• whether the files for the analysis in question are in production/analyses/{analysis_name}
+• whether the files for the analysis in question are in {production}/data/analyses-work/{analysis_name}

-• whether the corresponding sample(s) is in production/samples/{sample_names}
+• whether the corresponding samples are in the {production}/data/samples/{sample_name} folders

 • whether there is a file called READY in both the {sample_name} and {analysis_name} folders

-If all of them are present, proceed to investigate the logs in the automation system for any clues as to why they haven't been imported into the system (see New / unkown problem section below).
+If all necessary files are present, proceed to investigate the logs in the automation system for any clues as to why the analysis was not imported (see "New/Unknown problem" section below).

 annopipe troubleshooting

-Force delivery basepipe/triopipe QC failed sample will start annopipe, but the annopipe will have a 'QC failed' mark in the webui.
+Force-delivered basepipe/triopipe samples failing QC will go through annopipe, but will have a 'QC failed' tag in the webUI.

-If annopipe is crashed, you could go into the corresponding nextflow work folder under the analysis folder.
-You can check STATUS file and find the crashed step.
-Then you can check the log file in the corresponding step folder.
+If annopipe fails, you can inspect the corresponding Nextflow work folder under the analysis folder.
+Check the STATUS file and find what step failed.
+Inspect the log file in the corresponding step folder.

-If the sample did not appear in ella database, e.g. the sample folder was not moved from incoming folder to imported folder, you could check the following:
+If the sample does not appear in ELLA's database, e.g. because the sample folder was not moved from the incoming folder to the imported folder, you can check the following:

-• the log file under /ess/p22/data/durable/production/ella/ella-prod/logs/prod-watcher.log (prefer not checking logs from Supervisor page)
+• the log file under {production}/ella/ella-prod/logs/prod-watcher.log (prefer not checking logs from Supervisor page)

-Create a Gitlab issue to describe the observed problem and consult with the rest of the bioinformatics group to find a resolution.
+Create a GitLab issue to describe the observed problem and consult with the rest of the bioinformatics group to find a solution.
 All the follow-up will be monitored there.

-For some old samples, if the sample folder is not located in the sample folder archive, the sample folder need to be created manually.
-The original sequencing data needs to be converted from the bam file used in variant calling from the original analysis (file.bam) by using the following commands:
+For some old samples, if the sample folder is not located in the sample folder archive, it must be created manually.
+The original sequencing data must be converted from the BAM file used in variant calling in the original analysis (file.bam) by using the following commands:

 picard RevertSam